hayesmaker/grunt-smoothie/README.md

 ## Features

-> - Auto generates Mocha Tests and Class files
+> - Auto generate javascript module js file and a Mocha Test js file for the module.
 > - Define your own custom templates (docs required)
 > - Inquirer prompt for module name
 > - Inquirer prompt for package name